ventositwaitang/A-Cointegration-Learning/README.md

 Pairs Trading Strategy Study with ARIMA Model Forecasting.pdf
 ```

-### future direction
+### Future direction
-to be refined by Grid Search for time-window & stop-profit hyper-param, and calibrating divergent adjusting factor (a basin hopping parameter for long-term drift, with Nadam iteration)
+* to be refined by Grid Search for time-window & stop-profit hyper-param, and calibrating divergent adjusting factor (a basin hopping parameter for long-term drift, with Nadam iteration)

-Model by Linear/ Quadratic(non-linear) Gaussian with neural autograd
+* Model by Linear/ Quadratic(non-linear) Gaussian with neural autograd